The Proj of the Rees algebra of a graded family of ideals: Introduction

 \begin{Theorem} (Theorem 4 \cite{R}, Theorem 1.3 \cite{C1}) Suppose that $R$ is a 2-dimensional normal excellent local ring and $\mathcal I$ is a divisorial filtration on $R$.
 Then $\mbox{Proj}(R[\mathcal I])$ is a Noetherian normal scheme.
 It is proper over $\mbox{Spec}(R)$ if and only if $R[\mathcal I]$ is Noetherian. \end{Theorem}

-Most 2-dimensional normal excellent local rings have divisorial filtrations $\mathcal I$ whose Rees algebra $R[\mathcal I]$ is not Noetherian.
-In fact, if $R$ is complete with algebraically closed residue field of characteristic zero, then $R[\mathcal I]$ is Noetherian for all divisorial filtrations $\mathcal I$ of $m_R$-primary ideals if and only if $R$ has a rational singularity.
-This is shown in Proposition \ref{SurfSing}.
+If $R$ is normal and complete of dimension 2 with algebraically closed residue field of characteristic zero, then $R[\mathcal I]$ is Noetherian for all divisorial filtrations $\mathcal I$ of $R$ if and only if $R$ has a rational singularity.
+This is shown in Proposition \ref{IntProp'}.

-We give an example in Theorem \ref{Theorem2} showing that $\mbox{Proj}(R[\mathcal I])$ can be non Noetherian when $\mathcal I$ is a divisorial filtration on a normal local ring $R$ of dimension 3, so Theorem \ref{Theorem1} does not extend to higher dimensions.
+We give an example in Theorem \ref{Theorem2} showing that $\mbox{Proj}(R[\mathcal I])$ can be non Noetherian when $\mathcal I$ is a divisorial filtration on a normal excellent local ring $R$ of dimension 3, so Theorem \ref{Theorem1} does not extend to higher dimensions.

 A consequence of Theorem \ref{Theorem1} is that the fiber cone $R[\mathcal I]/m_RR[\mathcal I]$ has only finitely many minimal primes when $R$ is normal and excellent of dimension 2 and $\mathcal I$ is a divisorial filtration.
 In Theorem \ref{Theorem3} we give an example of a graded family of $m_R$-primary ideals on a 2-dimensional regular local ring such that $R[\mathcal I]/m_RR[\mathcal I]$ is a 2-dimensional ring which has infinitely many minimal primes.
 Necessarily, $\mbox{Proj}(R[\mathcal I])$ is not Noetherian.